Skip to main content

 • Metabolic rate

-• Dosage strength
+• Dosage and formulation

-• Frequency of use
+• Frequency of use (occasional vs. daily use)

-• Body mass and hydration
+• Body composition and overall health

 How Long Do the Effects of Percocet® Last?